 Children who are actively enrolled in sports are far less likely to become overweight or obese.
 Further, studies have shown that participation in sports lowers the chances of heart-related issues related to obesity, such as high blood pressure, stroke, and even diabetes.
 Further, children who play sports are more likely to be involved in physical education classes and are more apt to take part in sports oriented activities.
+Exploring sports that they have not tried at all, or something out of the box like gymnastics, could help expand their cognitive abilities as well as get fit physically.
+Many a Gymnastics Training Center has options for classes to fit your kid’s schedule, so enrolling shouldn’t be too difficult.
 Not only do these factors serve as strong reminders of why parents should encourage their children to play sports, but they serve as powerful incentives as well.
 If a child shows a genuine interest in sports, his or her interest and participation will garner rewards beyond just playing…

 Playing sports helps young minds develop emotionally.
 It is well known that emotional development occurs along developmental pathways such as biological, psychological, and environmental factors.
 By being exposed to physical activity on a regular basis, kids are learning how to deal with and manage emotions while getting exercise.
 Kids also learn how to set goals, succeed at individual sports, work towards team success, and how to succeed in the classroom.
 All of this is reinforced by the positive social reinforcement that kids receive from playing sports.